eNMS-automation/eNMS/docs/automation/services.rst

 - ``Notification header`` A header displayed at the beginning of the notification.
 - ``Include Result Link in summary``: whether the notification contains a link to the results.
-- ``Mail recipients`` Must be a list of email addresses, separated by comma. if left empty, the recipients defined in the configuration.
+- ``Mail recipients`` Must be a list of email addresses, separated by comma. if left empty, the recipients defined in the settings.
 - ``Display only failed nodes`` the notification will not include devices for which the service ran successfully.

-To set up the mail system, you must set the variable of the ``mail`` section in the configuration.
+To set up the mail system, you must set the variable of the ``mail`` section in the settings.
 ``server``, ``port``, ``use_tls``, ``username``, ``sender``, ``recipients``.
 Besides, you must set the password via the ``MAIL_PASSWORD`` environment variable.